Changissnz/nu_merchant_principal/README.md

 with the "alliance" factor, then the constituent may fold (yield way) to the decision/s.

-Quantitation is best implemented and continually revised for this Game of Sliding Alliances, after pertinent variables and their arbitrary orders of derivatives are accurately laid out.
-Vast subjectivity in real-life practices, including but not limited to stylistic preferences and stochastic decision-making principles fall out of the bounds of rudimentary quantitation.
+Quantification is best implemented and continually revised for this Game of Sliding Alliances, after pertinent variables and their arbitrary orders of derivatives are accurately laid out.
+Vast subjectivity in real-life practices, including but not limited to stylistic preferences and stochastic decision-making principles fall out of the bounds of rudimentary quantification.

 This section relies on the conceptualization of automata as Conway's Game of Life, invented by British mathematician